| |

 I love these mesh colander strainers for this.
 The mesh helps keep the rice in was I’m rinsing it, and it’s honestly not a bad job with cleaning.
 I also use these strainers for my Asian Cucumber Salad.

-Now that you’re done washing the rice and are all prepared for cooking your rice, what’s the first thing you’re going to cook?
-How about my Lemon Chicken Taco Dinner?
+Now that you’re done washing the rice and are all prepared to cook, what’s the first thing you’re going to cook?
+How about my Lemon Chicken Taco Dinner or add it to some Tortilla Soup Gumbo?

-Let me know what you thought!
-If you take a picture, tag me on Instagram or Facebook!
-Use @alwaysjennsmith & #alwaysjennsmith.
+Let me know what you think!
+If you take a picture, tag me on Instagram or Facebook, @jenngiamsmith #JennGiamSmith.
 Or share it on this post’s Pinterest Pin!

 Rinsing rice Pinterest pin